globz/kitchen-cli/README.md

 you can already smell the pastries, it is now time to cook :fire:

-#oven:
+#cook:

 oven time!

-> :bulb: kitchen-cli `oven cook pastries` - if `make recipe` returned "success", you will be able to move on and cook your pastries.
+> :bulb: kitchen-cli `cook pastries` -  if `make recipe` returned "success", you will be able to move on and cook your pastries.
 This will cook all the ingredients from your table and update your kitchen.
 This process will tarball the ingredients and `recipe.ini` then move them to                                                             your freezer. `oven cook pastries` will ask the user to input a name for this group of                                                   cooked pastries going into the freezer.

 #unfreeze: